-Use it for quarterly leadership updates, board reporting, and annual program reviews.
-If you are running your program well, filling in this template should feel easy.
-If it is hard to fill in, that is useful diagnostic information about where the program needs to improve.
+Use it for quarterly leadership updates, board reporting, and annual programme reviews.
+If you are running your programme well, filling in this template should feel easy.
+If it is hard to fill in, that is useful diagnostic information about where the programme needs to improve.

 The One-Page Template